lukiwieser/baysed-chess/README.md

 ### Interactive Geogebra File

-A Geogebra file `min_max_of_gaussians.gbb` for exploring how to get the minimum and maximum of two gaussian distributions.
+A Geogebra file for exploring how to get the minimum and maximum of two gaussian distributions.

+You can simply upload the file `min_max_of_gaussians.gbb` to [geogebra](https://www.geogebra.org/calculator) and try it out.

-These two papers have been quite helpful for this part:
+The following two papers have been quite helpful for this part:

 * *Exact Distribution of the Max/Min of Two Gaussian Random Variables* by *Saralees Nadarajah and Samuel Kotz*
 * *Speeding up Computation of the max/min of a set of Gaussians for Statistical Timing Analysis and Optimization* by *Kuruvilla et al.*